rayogram/SimplyCivi/README.txt

 --- FEATURES --------------------------------------------------------

+- Getting close to full support of Drupal KIT theme specification http://drupal.org/project/kit
 - normalizes Drupal's CSS to be consistent
 - properly aggregates all SimplyCivi CSS files into a single file when this setting is enabled
 - Adds custom icons for contact types
 - Contact tabs are in a "sidebar"
 - Drupal and CiviCRM messages are aggregated and positioned at the top of the page, clearly visible and hideable
-- CSS alterations to CiviCRM are broken out for easy adaption into your own theme
+- CSS alterations to CiviCRM are broken out for easy adoption into your own theme
+- single column design for best use of CiviCRM while maintaining easy access to existing sidebars for your actual site

 Drupal 6 version:
 - Hover over blocks to reveal admin links to edit and configure the blocks as well as edit the menu blocks.